 Jump To (scroll for more)

-It isn't easy to cook beef burgers that are more than 85% lean without drying.
-And the leaner the beef, the more the dryness will occur since the fat prevents the dryness.
-But by adding a panade, the moisture can be retained for great taste and tenderness.
+It isn't easy to cook healthy burgers with ground beef that is more than 85% lean without drying and losing most of the flavor.
+But by adding a panade and seasoning, the moisture and flavor can be retained for great taste and tenderness low-fat beef hamburgers.

-👨🍳How to Cook Healthy Burgers on the Grill or Stovetop
+👨🍳How to Cook Low-Fat Burgers on the Grill or Stovetop—Step-by-Step Photo Instructions

-- Form into ¼ to ⅓ pound burger patties about 3 ½ to 4-inch diameter with a slight "dimple" on one side.
+4. Form into ¼ to ⅓ pound burger patties about 3 ½ to 4-inch diameter and dimple the center to prevent puffing.

-- Cook over high heat on the grill or in a skillet with some oil over medium-high heat.
-Flip every 4-5 minutes until an internal temperature of 160°—about 10 minutes.
+5. Cook over high heat on the grill or in a skillet with some oil over medium-high heat.
+Flip every 4-5 minutes until an internal temperature of 160°.

 🌡️When are burgers done?

-Ground beef must be cooked to an internal temperature of 160° for safety per the USDA.
-If the burger contains ground poultry, like chicken or turkey, the minimum safe internal temperature is 165°.
+According to the USDA, ground beef must be cooked to an internal temperature of 160° for safety.
+If the burger contains ground poultry, such as chicken or turkey, the minimum safe internal temperature is 165°.

 🥣What is a panade?

-A panade is a mixture of starch with liquid mixed into ground meat to add moisture and tenderness when cooked.
-It can also be used to add flavors.
+A panade is a mixture of starch and liquid mixed into ground meat to add moisture and tenderness when cooked.
+It can also add flavors.
 A classic example is meatloaf.

 Common starches are panko bread crumbs, bread, crushed crackers, or crushed oats.
 The liquid can be almost anything but commonly milk or other dairy products, broth, or water.
 In this recipe, we depend on the liquid already in the meat.

 Serve on a whole wheat or other bun.
 Top with a slice of tomato, red onion, avocado, pickle slices, and lettuce.
 Add mustard, ketchup, or other condiments.
-Things like cheese and bacon may be added, but it defeats the low-fat theme.
+Cheese and bacon may be added, but they defeat the low-fat theme.

-Side dishes like a salad, convection oven French fries—fresh or frozen, coleslaw, or veggies.
+Side dishes like a salad, Baked French fries, coleslaw, or veggies.

 ❓FAQs